jademsee/webclone/README.md

 WebClone.js is a lean, asynchronous, and powerful command-line tool for creating complete, offline archives of websites.
 It crawls a site, saves all pages and assets (CSS, JS, images), rewrites links for local viewing, and can even detect and download videos from popular streaming platforms.

+## 💡 Motivation

+This project was born out of a specific need to archive comprehensive documentation from a dynamic website.
+Traditional tools like `wget` proved insufficient for handling modern web complexities, often failing to download all assets or correctly rewrite internal links.
+With the assistance of Gemini, this tool was developed to address those challenges, providing a more robust and intelligent solution for offline website and video archiving.

 ## ✨ Features

 -   **Full Website Archiving**: Creates a fully self-contained offline copy of a website.